technofocus-pte/mscpltsecdepth/Labs/Lab 08/Lab 8 - Microsoft Copilot for Security and Microsoft Defender Threat Intelligence_2.1.md

-**Lab 8 -** Using Copilot for Security standalone portal to get threat intelligence
+## **Lab 8 - Using Security Copilot standalone portal to get threat intelligence**

 **Introduction**

-Copilot for Security delivers information about threat actors, indicators of compromise (IOCs), tools, and vulnerabilities, as well as contextual threat intelligence from Microsoft Defender Threat Intelligence (Defender TI).
+Security Copilot delivers information about threat actors, indicators of compromise (IOCs), tools, and vulnerabilities, as well as contextual threat intelligence from Microsoft Defender Threat Intelligence (Defender TI).
 You can use the prompts and promptbooks to